VISITER LE PANIER À MARSEILLE

 A small sober church that is arched in the inside with a sightseeing view on the Old Port of Marseille from its esplanade.
 It is from there as well that we can go inside the Mucem museum with the new footbridge.

 The new national museum inaugurated for “Marseille 2013 - European Capital of the Culture” offers a new cultural area and leisure activities for inhabitants of Marseille and visitors.
-The thinkers of the project succeeded to install the Culture at the heart of the city by attracting the people not being used to visit museums.
-The route was designed to walk by dominating Marseille and looking at the sea.
 Two monuments form Mucem.
-Former Fort Saint Jean was rehabilitated and fitted out for a cultural walk on its various places with typically Mediterranean botanical gardens and numerous place to rest.
+The former Fort Saint Jean was rehabilitated and fitted out for a cultural walk on its various places with typically Mediterranean botanical gardens and numerous places to rest.
 The modern Mucem, European and Mediterranean civilizations Museum, block made of glass and grey-blue concrete moucharabieh that make it vanishing in the maritime horizon.
-A real architectural and cultural success for the new coast of Marseille.
-The permanent exhibition is a great visit to understand the 4 pilars of the mediteranean civilizations: agriculture, democracy, religion and the sea
+A true architectural and cultural success for the new coast of Marseille.

 Guide and Maps to visit Le Panier in Marseille